Calibrating the LUX Dark Matter Experiment

 A Neutron Beam Through the Water Shield

 The neutron source was an Adelphi Technology DD108 generator.
-Before deployment, its output was characterized with a time-of-flight measurement at Brown University, confirming a quasi-mono-energetic spectrum at the nominal 2.45 MeV and suitable for the calibration.
+Before deployment, its output was characterized with a time-of-flight measurement at Brown University, confirming a quasi-monoenergetic spectrum near 2.45 MeV.
+In the selected beam sample, the relevant neutron energies were within roughly 6% of the source energy, suitable for the scattering-angle energy reconstruction.

 At SURF, the generator was positioned outside the water tank shielding LUX, 8 m in diameter, and neutrons were delivered through an air-filled conduit that crosses the water to the detector cryostat, defining a collimated beam through the active xenon volume.
 The conduit was installed and aligned with the detector before the tank was filled.